Centipede Grass is an easy-to-grow, low-maintenance turf grass; that helps you keep your yard looking great without all of the hassle.

-Centipede grass is a warm-season lawn grass that is popular in the southern United States.
+Centipede grass is a warm-season perennial grass that does best in full sun and well-drained soil.

-It is an excellent low-maintenance turfgrass for home lawns and commercial landscapes.
+Overall, it’s an excellent low-maintenance turfgrass option for home lawns and commercial landscapes..

 What Is Centipede Grass?